How Do Wastewater Treatment Plants Work?

 Municipal sewage is the wastewater that households and commercial buildings produce through their daily activities.
 This sewage comes from sinks, showers, toilets in structures like houses, apartments, restaurants, hospitals and office buildings.

 Domestic sewage contains about 99.9% water by weight.
-The remaining 0.1% consists of dissolved and suspended solids the wastewater treatment plant must remove.
+In the SSI suspended stages, the remaining 0.1% consists of dissolved and suspended solids the wastewater treatment plant must remove.
 Even though this figure is very small, the dissolved and suspended solids contain microbes that would be harmful to human health and the local ecosystem if discharged into the environment untreated.
 The solids also generally contain soaps, detergents, plant nutrients and other organic matter.

 2. Industrial Sewage